myphysicslab/myphysicslab/src/docs/Building.md

 the markdown within source code comments.
 CommonMark is a more rigorous version of [standard markdown](http://daringfireball.net/projects/markdown/syntax).

-[LaTeX](https://en.wikipedia.org/wiki/LaTeX) is used to produce papers such as [Curved Edge Physics](CEP_Curved_Edge_Physics.pdf).
-That `.pdf` file is produced by running the command
+[LaTeX](https://en.wikipedia.org/wiki/LaTeX) is used to produce `.pdf` files from `.tex` files using the `pdflatex` command.

-    pdflatex CEP_Curved_Edge_Physics.tex

-Note that you need to run the command twice to get references defined.
+The [MacTeX Distribution](http://www.tug.org/mactex/index.html) is an easy way for Mac users to get the necessary tools.

 [MultiMarkdown](http://fletcherpenney.net/multimarkdown/) is used for myPhysicsLab documentation files ending in `.md` such as `Overview.md`.
 MultiMarkdown adds some